MDineshMurugavel/My-blog-page/DNS.md

 picture.!!!

 Search up for any Domain name that you prefer or you feel that will be suitable for your website.

-# Important step:
+Make sure that you set a price range for the Domain name.

+Setting a Price range is important as you would want to have a budget for your Domain name purchase.

+The cheapest Domain name according to your preference would be sufficient.

+### Purchasing Domain name

+Click the "Make it yours" option. picture!!!
+You can choose to opt out full domain protection.

+Click on "Continue to cart"

+Check all the details listed on the page, the page would also show the total cost.

+Proceed by clicking "Ready for checkout"

+Enter your bank account details and purchase the Doamin name.